ClientHFZ Capital Group

-Construction is underway of this 107,000 sf residential condominium in TriBeCa.
-The project is an adaptive reuse of a century-old manufacturing building, including the design and detailing of a new courtyard carved from the footprint of this L-shaped building.
+This 107,000 sf residential condominium in TriBeCa is an adaptive reuse of a century-old manufacturing building, including the design and detailing of a new courtyard carved from the footprint of this L-shaped building.
 The project’s design challenges include enhancing the building’s facade to match the cachet of the neighborhood.
-Existing rooftop structures are being repurposed as valuable penthouse space.
+Existing rooftop structures are being re-purposed as valuable penthouse space.
 A contemporary approach is taken with the courtyard, where an origami-like tile pattern of terra cotta has been applied as a reflective cladding material, increasing the amount of natural daylight into the building’s center.

-Joy Construction, construction manager; Thomas Juul-Hansen, interior design; DeSimone Engineers, structural; GEA Consulting Engineers, MEP; Jermone S. Gillman, code; Williams New York, project renderings
+Joy Construction, construction manager; Thomas Juul-Hansen, interior design; DeSimone Engineers, structural; GEA Consulting Engineers, MEP; Jermone S. Gillman, code